jaegertracing/documentation/content/docs/1.18/apis.md

 There is no official Jaeger JSON format that can be accepted by the collector.
 In the future the Protobuf-generated JSON may be supported.

-### Thrift via TChannel (deprecated)

-Agent and Collector can communicate using TChannel protocol.
-This protocol is generally not supported by the routing infrastructure and has been deprecated.
-It will be eventually removed from Jaeger.

 ### Zipkin Formats (stable)

 Jaeger Collector can also accept spans in several Zipkin data format, namely JSON v1/v2 and Thrift.
 The Collector needs to be configured to enable Zipkin HTTP server, e.g. on port 9411 used by Zipkin collectors.
 The server enables two endpoints that expect POST requests: